7 Tips for Parenting, Stepparenting, and Discipline in Stepfamilies

 - Successful stepcouples communicate frequently and constructively.

-- They discuss their parenting differences with kindness and caring.
+- They discuss their parenting differences with kindness, caring and genuine curiosity.

 - Struggling stepcouples criticize and/or avoid.